Ativan for Alcohol Withdrawal: Is It Safe?

 Ativan significantly impairs the mental activity.
 It includes focus, attention, and ability to take an appropriate decision.
 This can be problematic especially during alcohol withdrawal counseling classes.

-You may experience serious symptoms if you drink alcohol while taking it.
+One may experience serious symptoms if drink alcohol while taking it.
 They include marked depression in respiration and mental ability.
 Both of which can be potentially fatal.

 Ultimately, the greatest fear with the use of Ativan to treat alcohol withdrawal is its risk of the addiction.
 Benzodiazepines are notorious for their addictive properties.
-Regrettably, it may occur even when you use it correctly.
+Regrettably, it may occur even when used correctly.

 New studies also suggest the risk of Ativan addiction is higher in the patients who have a history of alcohol abuse.

-Ativan for alcohol withdrawal can be an option for you.
-It is always wise to discuss the possible treatment options with your doctor before you decide to start one.
+Ativan for alcohol withdrawal can be an option, but only after doctor’s consultation.
+It is always wise to discuss the possible treatment options with a doctor before decidinge to start one.

-If you have a co-occurring mental illness, your doctor is more likely to prescribe Ativan.
+If one has a co-occurring mental illness, a doctor is more likely to prescribe Ativan.

 Tips To Get The Best Outcome While Using Ativan For Alcohol Withdrawal

-- Follow the doctor’s instructions and ask if you have any questions.
+- Follow the doctor’s instructions and ask questions.

 - Make sure to get a balanced diet and other dietary supplements, if necessary.
 Chronic heavy alcohol use causes the deficiency of many essential vitamins and minerals.

-- If you sense any trouble during the therapy with Ativan, seek a medical consultation right away.
+- If any issues during the therapy with Ativan are noticed, seek a medical consultation right away.